What is c0561 chevrolet code meaning?

 Let's dive right in.

-What is causing code C0561
+What is Causing Code C0561

 For example, Chevy, GMC, and some older GM vehicles are prone to showing this error code.
+For some owners of Opel C0561 code is not uncommon as well.

 This error automatically disables the traction control system or the vehicle stability enhancement system.
 The code means the EBCM is receiving incorrect data from other modules or is faulty itself.

-Code C0561 comes in 3 different flavors:
+DTC C0561 code comes in 3 different flavors:

 The traction control system is automatically activated when it detects the following scenarios:

-- one wheel locking up;
+- one wheel locking up (detected by the ABS sensor);

 - or one wheel spinning faster than the others.